raulsoutelo/Fast-inference-for-Cosmology/README.md

 # Fast-inference-for-Cosmology

+I have developed this project as the Dissertation for the MSc in Artificial Intelligence at the University of Edinburgh.
+It has been supervised by Dr. Iain Murray.

-In this project I have implemented five different methods to explore the parameters of a cosmological model using MCMC methods (all of them are variants of the Metropolis-Hastings method).
+In this project I have implemented and compared five different Markov chain Monte Carlo (MCMC) methods from the literature to explore the parameters of cosmological models.
+All methods are variants of the Metropolis-Hastings method, some of them are Pseudo-Marginal approaches.
+MCMC methods are a technique to estimate the probability distribution of the parameters of a model when being Bayesian about them.

 Cosmological models have two important characteristics:
-1) Evaluating the function depends on the parameters that are modified with respect to the previous evaluation (fast and slow parameters)
+1) Evaluating a set of parameters depends on which ones are modified with respect to the previous evaluation (fast and slow parameters)
 2) Some parameters are not of interest (nuisance parameters)

-These five methods are intended to exploit these two features, so that the estimation of the probability distribution of the parameters of interest is as efficient as possible.
+These two features make convenient to use a case-specific method instead of a standard approach (there are many MCMC software packages out there!).
+The five methods selected are intended to exploit these two features, so that the estimation of the probability distribution of the parameters of interest is as efficient as possible.

 The methods are:
 1) Metropolis-Hastings: